We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Manufacturers produce a CBD tincture by soaking cannabis in alcohol, allowing them to infuse.
 Slowly heating the solution removes the alcohol, resulting in a CBD-infused liquid.

-However, as with all CBD products, research on the specific health benefits and effects of broad-spectrum CBD is still emerging.
+It is important to remember that research into the effects of broad-spectrum CBD is still emerging.